chrisarg/perlAssembly/README.md

 * ListUtil: sum function from list utilities
 * PDL : uses summation in PDL

-Varieties w\_alloc : allocate memory for each iteration to test the speed of pack, those marked as wo\_alloc, use a pre-computed data structure to pass the array to the underlying code.
+Scenarios w\_alloc : allocate memory for each iteration to test the speed of pack, those marked as wo\_alloc, use a pre-computed data structure to pass the array to the underlying code.
-Benchmarks of the first variety give the true cost of offloading summation to of a Perl array to a given function when the source data are in Perl.
-Timing the second variety benchmarks speed of the underlying implementation.
+Benchmarks of the first scenario give the true cost of offloading summation to of a Perl array to a given function when the source data are in Perl.
+Timing the second scenario benchmarks speed of the underlying implementation.

 The script illustrates